 Create your free Redis Enterprise Cloud account.
 Once you click on “Get Started”, you will receive an email with a link to activate your account and complete your signup process.

 In the next steps you will use some basic RedisBloom commands.
 You can run them from the Redis command-line interface (redis-cli) or use the CLI available in RedisInsight.
-(See part 2 of this tutorial to learn more about using the RedisInsight CLI.)
-To interact with RedisBloom, you use the BF.ADD and BF.EXISTS commands.
+(See part 2 of this tutorial to learn more about using the RedisInsight CLI) To interact with RedisBloom, you use the

 Let’s go ahead and test drive some RedisBloom-specific operations.
 We will create a basic dataset based on unique visitors’ IP addresses, and you will see how to: